Skip to main content

 Removing an integration deletes the stored credentials.
 It does not restart the agent — the environment variables will no longer be injected on the next deployment or sync.

-For the full list of supported integrations, browse the catalog from the Integrations tab on any agent’s detail page, or call GET /integrations/catalog.
+For the live, authoritative list of supported providers, call GET /api/integrations/catalog or open the Integrations tab on any agent’s detail page.

 Inbound webhooks